helmighanmi/vision-language-engineering-lab/README.md

 CLIP is a model developed by OpenAI that learns visual concepts from natural language supervision.
 In this project, we explore its capabilities for connecting images and text through contrastive learning.
 This repo is meant as a starting point for hands-on practice with vision-language models.

+In addition to CLIP, the repository also includes notebooks on **basic CNNs, object detection, semantic segmentation, instance segmentation, and YOLO using PyTorch**.

 ## Getting Started